HOME page -- Studio Tour -- Equipment -- Services and Price List -- Studio Session Photos

 Links -- Vintage Sessions -- A Visit to Studio 3 -- Les Paul and Mary Ford -- Reeves Youtube Channel

-foyer in the lobby entrance at 49 East 52nd Street in Manhattan where I worked in 1969.
+The foyer in the lobby entrance at 49 East 52nd Street in Manhattan

-Jim Reeves at Columbia Records Studios in one of many edit rooms on the 4th floor
+Jim Reeves (me) at Columbia Records Studios in one of about 14 edit rooms on the 4th floor

 This was typical rack of equipment found at Columbia Records mix rooms.